phanstudio/sei-devlogs/about.md

 Throughout my journey, I have worked on several projects that showcase my skills and interests.
 Here are a few highlights:

-- **[Python App](https://github.com/yourusername/python-app)**: A simple yet powerful application that demonstrates my proficiency in Python and its frameworks.
+- **[Flet Reader](https://github.com/phanstudio/flet-reader)**: A simple yet powerful application that demonstrates my proficiency in Python and its frameworks.
 This project showcases my ability to solve problems effectively and efficiently.

-- **[Web2 Portfolio](https://github.com/yourusername/web2-portfolio)**: A dynamic portfolio website built using HTML, CSS, and JavaScript.
+- **[Web2 Portfolio](#)**: A dynamic portfolio website built using HTML, CSS, and JavaScript.
 This project reflects my skills in front-end development and my understanding of user experience design.

-- **[Web3 dApp](https://github.com/yourusername/web3-dapp)**: An early exploration into decentralized applications, this project illustrates my growing knowledge of blockchain technology and smart contracts.
+- **[Web3 dApp](#)**: An early exploration into decentralized applications, this project illustrates my growing knowledge of blockchain technology and smart contracts.
 I aim to build more complex dApps as I continue to learn.

 ## Looking Ahead